karan-kapoor90/namswan/_posts/January/2020-01-07-bread-pudding.md

 image: "/assets/images/used/bread-pudding.jpg"
 ---

-Simple and scrumptious, this takes about 10 minutes to prepare and all you need is besic groceries at home.
+Simple and scrumptious, this takes about 10 minutes to prepare and all you need is basic groceries at home.

 ## Ingredients